Maria-SanVil/O-MaMa/README.md

-# O-MaMa
+# O-MaMa: Learning Object Mask Matching between Egocentric and Exocentric Views (ICCV 2025)

 ## ✨✨ Accepted in ICCV 2025!! ✨✨
-## 🏆 1st Place Winner in the Ego-Exo4D Correspondence Challenge at the Secnod Joint Egocentric Vision (EgoVis) Workshop @ CVPR 2025!! 🏆
+## 🏆 1st Place Winner in the Ego-Exo4D Correspondence Challenge at the Second Joint Egocentric Vision (EgoVis) Workshop @ CVPR 2025!! 🏆

 ## About